GMT + 1 hour

 Rome holiday highlights

-Italy’s capital is a vast metropolis converging on the Modern Centre where most hotels, shops and restaurants are located and the city’s best nightlife is found.
 For the Renaissance and Medieval centre of Rome and numerous piazzas and historic streets lined with trendy and traditional cafés and restaurants visit the neighbourhoods of Campo de Fion and Pantheon of Old Rome.
+Settle down for drinks at Piazza di Spagna, take a pew on the Spanish Steps for a classic photo opportunity and peruse the art-filled walls of Palazzo Colonna.

-With a history that spans over 2500 years it is no surprise that the ‘Eternal City’ is host to a plethora of historic buildings, landmark attractions and ruins.
-Discover masterpieces at the Vatican Museum; fling a coin into the magnificent Trevi Fountain to guarantee a return to Rome; wonder at Hadrian’s impressive 2nd-Century Pantheon; survey the majesty of the Colosseum or wander through the ruins of the Empire’s former seat of power, the Roman Forum.
-For those who like to shop or sit and watch the world go by at a streetside café then the Via Veneto is the place for you.
+Discover masterpieces at the Vatican Museum; fling a coin into the Trevi Fountain to guarantee a return to Rome; marvel at Hadrian’s impressive 2nd-Century Pantheon; survey the majesty of the Colosseum or wander through the ruins of the Empire’s former seat of power, the Roman Forum.
+For those who like to shop or sit and watch the world go should find a charming spot on Via Veneto or spend an afternoon in the bohemian Monti area.

-The port city of Civitavecchia, which is located approximately 50 miles to the north west of Rome, is the setting off point for many Mediterranean cruises with the likes of Azamara Club Cruises, Princess Cruises and the ultra-luxe cruise line Seabourn all sailing from here each summer and autumn.
-There are plenty of opportunities to combine a stay in Italy with a cruise, whether you wish to begin your holiday with a few nights in Rome, a relaxing Tuscan escape or a self-drive along the Amalfi Coast.
+The port city of Civitavecchia, which is located approximately 50 miles to the north west of Rome, is the setting off point for many Mediterranean cruises.
+There are plenty of opportunities to combine a stay in Italy with a cruise, beginning your holiday with a few nights in Rome.